arun8796/AWS-notes/sqs/README.md

 The **VisbilityTimeout** for a single message can also be changed on the fly via an API call, **ChangeMessageVisibility**, in this case the change only affects the message and not the entire queue.

-Whebn a new STandard queue is created the following attributes must be provided:
+When a new Standard queue is created the following attributes have to be provided:

 Property | Min value | Max value | Default value | Description
 --- | --- | --- | --- | ---